SOVLOOKUP/sovlookup/AWESOME-STARS.md

 ## JavaScript

+- [meetfranz/franz](https://github.com/meetfranz/franz) - Franz is a free messaging app for services like WhatsApp, Slack, Messenger and many more.
+- [getferdi/ferdi](https://github.com/getferdi/ferdi) - 🧔🏽 Ferdi  helps you organize how you use your favourite apps by combining them into one application
 - [YYJeffrey/july_client](https://github.com/YYJeffrey/july_client) - A WeChat Mini-Program for SaaS social platform - 七月社交小程序
 - [NyaomiDEV/Glasstron](https://github.com/NyaomiDEV/Glasstron) - The go-to solution to Electron composition effects, such as blurry windows.
 - [antfu/local-pkg](https://github.com/antfu/local-pkg) - Get information on local packages.